embark-theme/vim/README.md

       \ }
 ```

+### Airline support

+Airline should just pick up on theme automatically, but if there is an issue with this it can be set manually.
+`let g:airline_theme = 'embark'`

 ## Configuration

 Embark offers a few configuration values to control features.
 Setting values to `1` will turn the feature on.